mrau66/mrau66.github.io/_posts/2024-09-19-lasting_meditation_habit.md

 ## Starting with Mental Contrasting

-First, I'll use mental contrasting to really dig into why I want to meditate and what might get in my way.
-I'll vividly imagine the benefits - peace, focus, joy - and contrast that with my current reality.
-What obstacles might prevent me from meditating?
+First, I'll use mental contrasting to really bolster my commitment to meditation.
+1. I'll vividly imagine the benefits - peace, focus and joy.
+2. I'll identify the obstacles that might prevent me from meditating.
 Lack of time?
-Forgetfulness?
-By identifying these barriers upfront, I can plan to overcome them.
+Agitated?
+Tired?
+3. I'll create if-then plans to overcome obstacles.
+If I encounter obstacle X, then I will respond with action Y.

 ## Creating Implementation Intentions